Page Last Updated May 7, 2026.

 - Rauvolfioideae is split into eleven diverse tribes.
 In general, they are mostly trees and shrubs with some herbs or lianas.
 They also have variable fruit and floral morphology.
 Sometimes the stamens are free of the gynoecium (unlike most of the family except Periplocoideae).

-- Secamonoideae is a small subfamily of lianas or vines that climb by twining, or rarely they may be shrubs.
+- Secamonoideae is a small subfamily of lianas or vines that climb by twining; rarely, they may be shrubs.
 Sometimes there are colleters on the adaxial leaf surface.

 Genera:

 The Apocynaceae are mostly subtropical to tropical with a few temperate representatives.
-They are cosmopolitan in distribution, and they are widely found throughout the entire Americas, including some herbaceous forms found up into Arctic Canada.
+They are cosmopolitan in distribution, and they are widely found throughout the entire Americas, including some herbaceous Apocynaceae species that are found as far north as Arctic Canada.

 Distribution of Apocynaceae in the Americas